Blockchain: The Basics

 What about mining?

-Mining is how you earn crypto from the blockchain directly.
+Mining is how you earn cryptocurrency from the blockchain directly.

 The main thing a blockchain needs to do is validate "blocks" of transactions in their ledger and get all the nodes to agree.
 This important consensus mechanism that underpins the whole technology—it verifies network data and prevents double-spending.